 Artificial Intelligence skills are also becoming increasingly important across multiple industries and graduates will be well equipped to pursue a career in a multi-disciplinary setting where a combination of their existing skills, artificial intelligence knowledge and analytical skills will be required.

-Throughout the programme there will be opportunities for you to meet industry employers and take part in recruitment events, in addition to taking advantage of a wealth of support offered by our award-winning careers service.
+Throughout the programme there will be opportunities for you to meet industry employers and take part in recruitment events, in addition to taking advantage of a wealth of support offered by our careers service.

 We have a dedicated careers fair for our computer science and information management students each year, with over 30 leading companies, including: